 If something is comedogenic, it tends to clog the pores.
 That’s important when it comes to skincare since you want to use products with ingredients that are easily absorbed by the skin without clogging pores.

-Tamanu oil is slightly comedogenic; it’s rated 2 on the comedogenic scale.
+Tamanu oil may cause a bit of clogging since it is slightly comedogenic; it’s rated 2 on the comedogenic scale.
 This scale goes from 0-5, from non-clogging to highly likely to clog pores.
 A 2 has a very low chance of clogging pores or causing breakouts.

 Tamanu Oil for Acne Scars

 Since tamanu oil promotes collagen production and encourages new tissue growth, it’s able to help reduce the appearance of acne scars.
-It fades visible scars on the face and body, but it can’t do so overnight.
+Tamanu oil can help fade visible scars on the face and body, but it can’t do so overnight.
 With consistent use and a bit of patience, you can use tamanu oil for scars to help fade and minimize scars, acne marks, and stretch marks.

 Tamanu Oil Stretch Marks Treatment